nooccarr/goodbuy-automart/readme.md

 # GoodBuy AutoMart

-This application was built to utilize the Google Maps Platform and it's various APIs.
-The primary technologies used are React to render custom styled-components, Express to retrieve data from a custom-built API, CSS for general styling, and MySQL for storing Craigslist used car listings.
+This application was built to utilize the Google Maps Platform and its various APIs.
+The primary technologies used are React hooks to render custom styled-components, Express to retrieve data from a custom-built API, CSS for general styling, and MySQL for storing used car listings from Craigslist.

 ## Building and Running Environment